dario-digregorio/flutter_github_actions/README.md

     - `STORE_PASSWORD`: The password for your keystore file.
     - `KEY_JKS`: The base64 encoded keystore file.
     - `SEC_JSON`: The base64 encoded service account JSON file.
-    - `FASTLANE_APPLE_APPLICATION_SPECIFIC_PASSWORD`: The app-specific password for your Apple Developer account.
+    - `FASTLANE_APPLE_APPLICATION_SPECIFIC_PASSWORD`: The app-specific password for your Apple developer account.

     To encode the files you can use the following command:
     ```bash